breck7/publicdomaincompany.com/README.md

 ### Comic Artists

-These people will product public domain comics.
+These people will produce public domain comics.
 These illustrations will be used for products throughout our company.